Campus Safety Plan

 There are a wide variety of video camera systems deployed on campus.
 In 2013, UPD instituted a protocol for the review of requests for video surveillance cameras in an attempt to control the proliferation and ensure uniformity of standards.
 (These parameters will likely be impacted by the new CSU security camera policy in draft format today).

-- Currently UPD requires a minimum video recording quality of 720p at 15 Frames Per Second, with a 60 day retention period.
-The campus plans to align with the Chancellor’s Office policy on video retention once published later this year.
+- Currently UPD requires a minimum video recording quality of 720p at 15 Frames Per Second, with a 45 day retention period.

 - The Residence Halls are currently protected by three video surveillance systems, monitoring primarily the entry/exit paths and corridors within the buildings.

 - The Residential parking garage beneath Campus Village Building B is monitored by several surveillance cameras.

 - The exterior and interior of the library is monitored by a system managed by University Police.
 It maintains footage for 45 days.